Sultan Iskandar Muda International Airport: History

+Construction and early history

 The airport was originally constructed by the Japanese in 1943 during World War II, serving as a military airbase to support their operations against Allied forces during the occupation of Indonesia.
 It was initially known as Blangbintang Airport, named after the district where it is located.
 Before this airport was built, there had been another airport in Lhoknga, constructed by the Dutch colonial government.
 This airport was seized by the Japanese during their invasion in 1942 and repurposed as a military airbase.
 Together with Blangbintang, both airbases became key strongholds for the Japanese during the war.

-In its early years, Blangbintang Airport featured a T-shaped runway measuring 1,400 by 30 meters.
+In its early years, Blangbintang Airport featured a T-shaped runway measuring 1400 × 30 m.
 Following Japan's surrender, the airbase remained closed for several years.
 During this period, the Japanese left behind a large stockpile of weapons at the base, which was eventually seized by local Acehnese militias.
+During the Indonesian National Revolution, the airfield was taken over by the Indonesian Air Force.
+When the Dutch launched Operation Kraai in late 1948, most airfields operated by the Indonesian Air Force were captured, with Blangbintang Airfield being the notable exception.
+However, Indonesian Air Force personnel subsequently abandoned the airfield after receiving reports that the Dutch were preparing to launch an assault on Aceh.

-After the Indonesian National Revolution, the airport remained inactive for several years before being reopened in 1953 by the newly independent Indonesian government.
+After the Indonesian National Revolution and the Dutch withdrawal from the region, the airport remained inactive for several years before being reopened in 1953 by the newly independent Indonesian government.
 The first aircraft to land after its reopening was a DC-3 Dakota, known in its military variant as the C-47.

-In 1968, the airport underwent a runway expansion, extending its length to 1,850 by 45 meters.
-Further development took place in 1993 and 1994 ahead of the Musabaqah Tilawatil Quran (MTQ) festival held in Banda Aceh, during which the runway was extended again to 2,250 by 45 meters.
+In 1968, the airport underwent a major runway upgrade that involved extending, widening, and repaving the runway to 1850 × 45 m, allowing the airport to accommodate larger aircraft such as the Fokker F28.
+Further development took place in 1993 and 1994 ahead of the Musabaqah Tilawatil Quran (MTQ) festival held in Banda Aceh, during which the runway was extended again to 2250 × 45 m.
 This upgrade enabled the airport to accommodate larger aircraft such as the Douglas DC-9 and Boeing 737.